Dear Parents,

 VIP

 Each child will be assigned one week in which they will be the Very Important Person.
 This is a program designed to let your child shine.
-You will receive a 2 page reminder before your child’s V.I.P. date.
-The front page is a brief overview and the back page is for you to complete.
-You get to write about why your child is special to you.
-This letter will be read to the class.
+You will receive a 2- page reminder before your child’s V.I.P. date.
+The front page is a brief

 On Monday the V.I.P. brings in photos of themselves and their family, friends, and pets to display on the V.I.P. board.
-On the last day of that week they share their pictures.
-They may also bring in awards/trophies they are proud of, and your letter.
+On the last day of that week, they share their pictures.
+They may also bring in awards/trophies they are proud of and your letter.
 AND they bring in a Guesstimation.

 We practice our estimating skills with the Guesstimation.
-Fill a container with items such as marshmallows, M&Ms, paper clips, marbles, (get the idea?) and seal the container.
+Fill a container with items such as marshmallows, M&Ms, paper clips, marbles (get the idea?) and seal the container.
 Your child should count the number of items and KEEP IT A SECRET.
 Convey the number to me.

 During the week each classmate fills out a Guesstimation slip.
 On the last day of the week, the V.I.P. determines the 1 or 2 closest guesses.
 They are the winner(s).